ssec/sift/doc/source/configuration-default_colormaps.rst

-    When file based caching is active changing the associated default colormap or clims by configuration will not affect data which is already cached from an earlier run of MTG-SIFT because the colormap is stored as meta-data in the cache.
+    When file based caching is active changing the associated default colormap or clims by configuration will not affect data which is already cached from an earlier run of SIFT because the colormap is stored as meta-data in the cache.
 In such a case you may destroy the cache (usually at ``~/.cache/SIFT``) or manually choose the wanted colormap after loading the data.